GoogleChrome/web.dev/src/site/content/en/learn/accessibility/why/index.md

 * _Pain points_: Elements that are only designed to work with the use of a mouse.

 <blockquote>
   <p>"Accessibility isn't just for people with disabilities.
-I had elbow surgery and it temporarily changed how I managed my daily digital activities."</p>
+I had elbow surgery, and it temporarily changed how I managed my daily digital activities."</p>
   <cite>Melissa</cite>
 </blockquote>